 Springer Nature will stay curious, connect ideas, question how things are done, explore new ways to deliver for our communities and then make the changes that matter.

-The quest for more value – challenges of the scientific ecosystem in the absence of coordination: A Long Read
+The quest for more value: A Long Read

 Daniel Ropers shares some of his early observations about the academic publishing industry.